joimb9064/vulnerable-lab/README.md

+# Vulnerable server
-# This script creates a vulnerable lab for network pentest training
+## You can use this and the configurations that follow to create vulnerable lab for network pentest training

 ```
 #!/bin/bash
 sudo apt update